BritishWerewolf/blogs-md-easy/README.md

   -t, --templates <FILES>...
 HTML template that the Markdowns will populate -m, --markdowns <FILES>...
-List of Markdown files ending in .md -o, --output-dir <DIR>      Output directory, defaults to the Markdown's directory -h, --help                  Print help
+List of Markdown files ending in .md -o, --output-dir <DIR>      Output directory, defaults to the Markdown's directory -a, --allow <RULES>...
+Define an allow list for features -h, --help                  Print help
   -V, --version               Print version
 ```